biocompibens/SME/README.md

 1. Clone the src_matlab folder

 2. Run the 'SME_demo_single_channel.m' for single channel stack and run the 'SME_demo_multiple_channel.m' for multi channel stack

+## Sample datasets:

+The sample_datasets folder contains sample 3D image stack one or two channels